CERTCC/SSVC/README.md

 they hit a match, then return the outcome.
 Maybe not the best implementation, but it worked well enough for what was needed at the time.

+`ssvc-calc`

+Directory with SSVC calculator using D3 graph.

 ## References

 1. Spring, J., Hatleback, E., Householder, A., Manion, A., and Shick, D. "Prioritizing Vulnerability Response: A Stakeholder-Specific Vulnerability Categorization."
 White Paper, Software Engineering Institute, Carnegie Mellon University (2019). https://resources.sei.cmu.edu/library/asset-view.cfm?assetid=636379